Sabotaz/techio-GA-playground/markdowns/4-algorithm.md

 1. Create the base population
 We create a random initial population.
 Each individual is is defined by its genetic material.
-We create a new indicidual with the previously declared `create_chromosome(size)` function.
+We create a new individual with the previously declared `create_chromosome(size)` function.
 2. Evaluation
 Each individual is scored on its fitting to the problem.
 This is done in the beginning of the selection.
 3. Selection